movestore/movestore.github.io/hello_world_app.md

 There you go with a first running MoveApps App that can select all locations of a given calender year and even returns a pdf plot of those locations.
 Congratulations!

+## Further steps

-Before submission of your first App to the MoveApps platform, please add an [appspec.json](appspec.md) file to your Github repo and write a [README documentation](files/README_template.md).
+Before submission of your first App to the MoveApps platform, please add an [appspec.json](appspec.md) file to your GitHub repo and write a [README documentation](files/README_template.md).
 See also our more detailed tutorial [How to create your own App](create_app.md).